Discover Boipeba Island: A tropical paradise of natural beauty and vibrant culture

 Located near the village of Velha Boipeba, this is the arrival point for many boats.

-Depending on the tide, its waters can be darker in colour due to the influence of the Rio do Inferno, which flows into the area.
+Depending on the tide, its waters can be darker due to the influence of the Rio do Inferno, which flows into this area.
 It is an area with an infrastructure of inns and restaurants.

 2. Outeiro Beach